Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

 \section{Spatial-based GNNs (A-0)}

-Spatial methods such as self-loop, normalization, high-order neighbors, aggregation, and combination of nodes are often discussed in the existing literature.
-Based on these operations, we have created a new taxonomy for spatial-based GNNs, classifying them into three distinct groups.
+In the current literature, spatial approaches such as self-loop, normalization, high-order neighbors, aggregation, and node combination are often explored.
+We established a new taxonomy for spatial-based GNNs based on these operations, dividing them into three separate groupings as below.